mzffreyvazov/unec-extension/architecture.md

 - Handler: `fetchExamResultsForYearAndSemester` → calls `fetchExamResultsForYearAndSemester(tabId, yearValue, semesterValue, examTypeValue)`.
 - Handler: `fetchExamTypesForYearAndSemester` → calls `fetchExamTypesForYearAndSemester(tabId, yearValue, semesterValue)` to fetch available exam types for filtering.
 - Handler: `fetchExamResultsForYearAndSemester` → calls `fetchExamResultsForYearAndSemester(tabId, yearValue, semesterValue)`.

----

-If you'd like, I can add a short log snippet or point to exact line numbers inside `background.js` where the flow is implemented (e.g., where `const eresultsUrl = new URL('eresults', BASE_AZ_URL).href;` is declared and used), and add a small diagram to visualize the flow.